TomoakiNagahara/op-skeleton-2024/README.md

 ![icon@48](https://user-images.githubusercontent.com/1668339/72398593-cb0d1900-3786-11ea-863c-418ff8d48f43.png)
-The onepiece-framework 2020 "New Enforce Power"
+The onepiece-framework 2020 - New Enforce Power
 ===

- Welcome to "onepiece-framework" app "skeleton" 2020.
+ Welcome to "onepiece-framework" app "skeleton" 2020 on New Enforce Power.
  The "onepiece-framework" is insanely great!!

 # Indexes